sahejpg/sahejpg/README.md

 ## Technical Skills

-I bring a diverse set of technical skills to the table, encompassing proficiency in various programming languages and tools:
+I bring a diverse set of technical skills, encompassing proficiency in various programming languages and tools.

 - ☕ Java
 - 🐍 Python